MyadaRoshdi/P3/writeup.md

 f) Normalizing the images, using lambda layer. g Applying five convolutional layers
 h) Applying four fully-connected layers
-i) Training the network over 40,984 images, 20% is splited as validation dataset, my data collected as described in details in the writeup.md.
+i) Training the network over 49,468 images, 20% is splited as validation dataset, my data collected as described in details in the writeup.md.

 #### 3.2.
 Final Model Architecture
 **Question9: Is the model architecture documented?**

-The final model architecture (model.py lines 18-24) consisted of a convolution neural network with the following layers and layer sizes
 Look at section 2.1.